The Top 10 Most Referenced Movies on The Simpsons

 Scorpio lasers James Bondt in “You Only Move Twice” (S8E2).

-Of course, variations on the movie’s famous laser sequence also make several appearances, from Bart’s tattoo removal in the pilot episode to an episode of Itchy & Scratchy to Scorpio’s trap for James Bondt.
+Of course, variations on the movie’s famous laser sequence also make several appearances, from Bart’s tattoo removal in the pilot episode to an episode of Itchy & Scratchy to Scorpio’s trap for James Bondt (yes, “Bondt”).
 Likewise, Goldfinger himself has been sent up in “Who Shot Mr. Burns,” when Springfield’s own supervillain reveals his plan to block out the sun using a scale model of the city.

 The Republican Party meets in their Ken Adam-style HQ in “Sideshow Bob Roberts” (S6E5).

-But more broadly, the Bond aesthetic of big-red-button gadgets and modernist Ken Adam-style buildings seems to have influenced the animators behind The Simpsons far beyond direct James Bond parodies.
+More broadly, the Bond aesthetic of big-red-button gadgets and modernist Ken Adam-style buildings seems to have influenced the animators behind The Simpsons far beyond direct Goldfinger parodies.

 8. It’s a Wonderful Life (1946)